 In this short film, conventional 1960s housewife Audrey Steele grapples with her role in the car accident that took the life of her young daughter.
 While her husband, Martin, has been able to move past his grief, a quasi-suicide attempt lands Audrey in therapy.
 Believing selective amnesia to be her obstacle, Psychiatrist Dr. Koenig pursues an experimental therapy to help her recover the details leading up to the crash.
 Audrey moves in a state of lucid dreaming between her therapy sessions to memories of the day at the beach and her personal refuge of The Void, raising questions of real vs. recovered memories.
-Just before a luau party Audrey and Martin are hosting in an attempt to put their tragedy behind them, Audrey makes a decision to merge her therapy with real life.
-This may be just what she needs to begin the slow process of moving forward.
 The film deals with the complications of grief and the notion of “recovery” after a significant loss.

 Directed by Arthur Hurley